moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/add_storage.md

 ![Volumes list](../imgs/img_tmp_volumes.png "Temporaire")

-A popin show you the list of servers you own, select the instance you attach the volume and it's done!
+A pop-in show you the list of servers you own, select the instance you attach the volume and it's done!